mohitpai/journey-optimizer.en/help/using/configuration/lp-configuration.md

 ### Configure a new subdomain {#lp-configure-new-subdomain}

+>[!CONTEXTUALHELP]
+>id="ajo_admin_lp_subdomain_dns"
+>title="Generate the matching DNS record"
+>abstract="To configure a new landing page subdomain, you need to copy the Adobe nameserver information displayed in the Journey Optimizer interface and paste it into your domain-hosting solution to generate the matching DNS record.
+Once the checks are successful, the subdomain is ready to be used to create landing page presets."

 To configure a new subdomain, follow the steps below.

 1. Access the **[!UICONTROL Administration]** > **[!UICONTROL Channels]** menu, then select **[!UICONTROL Email configuration]** > **[!UICONTROL Landing page subdomains]**.